threeguys/useful-robot-links/README.md

 * [Gazebo](http://gazebosim.org/) - Robotics simulation environment for ROS
 * [Mission Simulation Toolkit](https://software.nasa.gov/software/ARC-14932-1) - A simulation framework to support research in autonomy for remote exploration
 * [RoboDK](https://robodk.com/) - Offline simulation environment for industrial robotic arms
+* [Modular OpenRobots Simulation Engine (MORSE)](https://github.com/morse-simulator/morse) - An academic robotic simulator, based on the Blender Game Engine and the Bullet Physics engine.
+* [OpenRAVE](http://openrave.org) - An environment for testing, developing, and deploying motion planning algorithms in real-world robotics applications.
+The main focus is on simulation and analysis of kinematic and geometric information related to motion planning.
+* [Webots](https://www.cyberbotics.com/) - A robot simulator that provides a complete development environment to model, program and simulate robots.
+* [Virtual Robot Experimentation Platform (V-REP)](http://www.coppeliarobotics.com/index.html) - Robot simulator with integrated development environment, based on a distributed control architecture: each object/model can be individually controlled via an embedded script, a plugin, a ROS or BlueZero node, a remote API client, or a custom solution.
+* [Open AI Gym - ROS/Gazebo](https://github.com/erlerobot/gym-gazebo/) - A toolkit for developing and comparing reinforcement learning algorithms using ROS and Gazebo.

 ## Physics Engines
 * [MuJoCo](http://www.mujoco.org/) - Multi-Joint dynamics with Contact, commercial license physics engine, built specifically to facilitate research and development in robotics.